vapor/docs/2.0/docs/routing/basic.md

-!!! warning
-    This section may contain outdated information.

 # Basic Routing

 Routing is one of the most critical parts of a web framework.
 The router decides which requests get which responses.